sanjaydbhandari/100xDevsAssignments/README.md

 ####Assignment 1:
 Write a function that takes a user as an input and greets them with their name and age

+####Assignment 2:
+Write a function that takes a new object as input which has name , age  and gender and greets the user with their gender (Hi Mr/Mrs/Others harkirat, your age is 21)

+####Assignment 3:
+// Also tell the user if they are legal to vote or not

+####Assignment 4.0:
+Write a function that takes an array of numbers as input, and returns a new array with only even values.
+Read about filter in JS

+####Assignment 4.1:
+Write a function that takes an array of users as inputs and returns only the users who are more than 18 years old

+####Assignment 4.2:
+Create a function that takes an array of objects as input, and returns the users whose age > 18 and are male